Newcastle Races, March 2025

 One of the more interesting races of the evening would be this class four novice race for three year olds and older, as this contest had the potential to produce a very smart sort or two for the future.
 Novice events at Newcastle are often worth making a note of due to the rising quality of winners.
 Three years ago, in mid-March, a certain Mostahdaf would make a winning debut before going on to be the best horse in the world in 2023.

 The competitive lineup would be headed by a number of previous winner.
 The four year old Believe The Storm overcame inexperience on debut in December to finish best of all at Wolverhampton.
 Charlie Fellowes' gelding comes from a top class distant family too.
-The next four year old in the field would be Archie Watson's Commanding Force, who is a half brother to none other than Epsom Derby winner Masar.
+The next four year old in the field would be Archie Watson's Commanding Prince, who hails from a high class family.
 The gelding made a belated start to his career and after a close second on debut, pulled away to win over a mile here last time out.
 The sole debutant in the line up would be the John Butler-trained gelding Environment.
 The four year old is bred to be useful, but would be starting out in a potentially hot novice event.
 The Yorkshire based stable of Adrian Nicholls would saddle Woodrafff in this contest and the four year old has shown a small handful of ability.
 The gelding is bred for speed, but has raced over this trip and a mile in his two starts so far.
 Another horse from a well known family would be Sogannie, who made her debut for the Ruth Carr stable.
 The four year old is a half sister to the yard's legend Bobby Joe Leg, who has numerous of wins at this venue in the past.
 She would be looking to keep it in the family.
 The final runner would be a second representative for the David O'Meara yard.
 The four year old Toralou made a promising debut in 2023 when runner up at Haydock before missing the whole of 2024.
 She would then make a recent return to action when only fourth behind stablemate Twilight Diamond.

 The feature race of the evening would be this strongly contested and valuable handicap over six furlongs.
 This class two handicap will serve as a useful pipe opener for those aiming at spring festivals on turf such as Newmarket, York and Chester, but in the mean time, this prize is worth winning.